v-ramesh/project-cleaningdata-coursera/README.md

 The script **run\_analysis.R** is expected to be read/followed along with this description.
-This description is organized by the steps in the project description --- comment lines in **run\_analysis.R** demarcate the corresponding sections.
+This description is organized by the steps in the project description - comment lines demarcate the corresponding sections in **run\_analysis.R**.

 ### Step 0: Import Data Sets from Files